-As workplaces embrace the trend to ‘bring your own device’ (BYOD), enterprises need to think through the security implications of letting personal devices onto their networks.
-There are many positives for companies and employees in allowing users to bring a personal device to work, and the move to BYOD is only set to grow.
-In fact, a report by Global Market Insights found the BYOD market is on course to hit almost $367 billion by 2022 – a 10-fold increase since 2014.
+As workplaces embrace the “bring your own device” (BYOD) trend, enterprises need to think through the security implications of letting personal devices onto their networks.
+There are many positives for companies and employees in allowing users to bring a personal device to work.
+Meanwhile, the move to BYOD only seems set to grow.
+A report by Global Market Insights found the BYOD market is on course to hit almost $367 billion by 2022.
+That marks a 10-fold increase since 2014.

 But that means IT managers need to be on the front foot when it comes to BYOD security.

 Establishing clear guidelines around BYOD use can prevent headaches further down the track.
-Formalizing a BYOD policy means getting everybody on the same page by reinforcing the security concerns of enterprises upfront.
+Formalizing a BYOD policy means getting everybody on the same page by reinforcing security concerns upfront.

 Other aspects of good governance include registering devices, getting users to sign an acceptable use policy, and ensuring all employees are informed of potential security concerns immediately.

-By far the biggest issue around BYOD is privacy.
-To alleviate these concerns communicate the rules and procedures governing hardware and data loss, explain what monitoring may take place, and what the consequences of a loss could be.
+The biggest issue by far around BYOD is privacy.
+To alleviate these concerns communicate the rules and procedures governing hardware and data loss, explain what monitoring may take place.
+You should also explain the potential consequences of that loss.

 Benefits of BYOD

 Benefits abound for companies and employees.
-BYOD means lower overheads for startups, and lower hardware and associated maintenance costs for established companies.
-Employees can work with the tools and systems they are familiar with, saving the time and energy needed to learn a new operating system.
-It is also practical for remote workers.
-However, perhaps most important of all is that companies enforcing BYOD have reported greater employee satisfaction.
+BYOD means lower overheads for startups.
+It also means lower hardware and associated maintenance costs for established companies.
+Employees can work with the tools and systems they are familiar with, saving time and energy needed to learn a new operating system.
+Meanwhile, it is a practical policy for remote workers.
+However, the most important thing is that companies enforcing BYOD have reported greater employee satisfaction.

 Common security risks include local exposure, data leakage, data loss, and access to data from friends and family at home.
-Employee concerns surrounding privacy are well justified, as companies can legally access all their files – personal or not – if their device can access company servers and networks.
+Employee concerns surrounding privacy are well justified.
+Companies can legally access all their files if their device can access company servers and networks.

 It’s also worth noting that BYOD can often create technical challenges such as connecting to Wi-Fi and device compatibility for transferring files.